 Make security a priority: Don't wait until there's a security breach to start thinking about updates.
 Make security a priority from the start, and build it into your development process.

 Automate updates: If possible, automate updates so that they're released as soon as they're available.
 This way, you can be sure that your software is always up-to-date.

 Keep an eye on the supply chain: Vulnerabilities in the software supply chain can be just as dangerous as vulnerabilities in the code itself.
 So, it's important to keep an eye on both.
 Be sure to vet your third-party providers and stay up-to-date on security threats.

 When it comes to data security, startups can't afford to cut corners.
 Partnering with a trusted security vendor is a essential for keeping sensitive information safe.
 Not only will a good security vendor have the latest and greatest tools to protect your data, but they will also have the experience and expertise to help you implement a comprehensive security strategy.

 A good security vendor will work with you to understand your specific needs and tailor a security solution that meets them.
 They will also keep up with the latest security threats and vulnerabilities, and provide you with timely updates and advice on how to protect your data.
 In short, partnering with a trusted security vendor is the best way to keep your startup's data safe.

 For example, PlanetScale made sure we knew that their auditor loved the logs and audit reports from Indent.
 Life after SOC 2 has also been improved for admins at PlanetScale through their use of the Indent Platform.

-PlanetScale seen an 80% reduction in their IT workload, which has allowed them to focus on projects that more directly impact revenue.
+PlanetScale has seen an 80% reduction in their IT workload, allowing them to focus on projects that more directly impact revenue.
 You can learn more about how Indent has helped them by checking out their case study.